Mission 30 · Stage 3

 1

-numberA and numberB hold the two numbers you want to add — change them in Code lab.
+numberA and numberB hold the two numbers you want to add — change them in the Code lab.

 int numberA = 12;